swordbeta/swordbeta.com/content/post/software-i-self-host-on-my-personal-vps.md

 slug = "software-i-self-host-on-my-personal-vps"
 +++

 I try to avoid cloud services because I want to be in control of my data.
 This is why I self-host software on my personal VPS whenever there is a viable self-hosted alternative.
 This VPS is nothing impressive but does its job well.
-It runs the latest CentOS on a VPS with 1 vCPU, 2GB of RAM, a 50GB SSD and 2TB of bandwidth running on [DigitalOcean](https://m.do.co/c/eb6358832805) (this is a referral link, giving you $50 credit when signing up!) costing me about $15 per month (including backups).
+It runs the latest CentOS on a VPS with 1 vCPU, 2GB of RAM, a 50GB SSD and 2TB of bandwidth costing me about $15 per month (including backups).
+After hopping between several VPS hosts, I stuck with [DigitalOcean](https://m.do.co/c/eb6358832805) (this is a referral link, giving you $50 credit when signing up!).

 So, what do I run?